 Even during the Roman occupation, that is to say 250 years just before the Arab invasion and despite the massive and uninterrupted presence of whites in Egypt for 600 years, Ammian Marcellin, a friend of the Roman Emperor Julian says ” the men of Egypt are, for the most brown and black”.
 At this stage, therefore, the Egyptians were much like the West Indians.

-Mummies with smooth hair?
+Mummies with straight hair?

-There are several images of pharaohs with smooth hair.
+There are several images of pharaohs with straight hair.
 The same having been depicted in their lifetime with frizzy hair and described as such by the Greeks as we have just seen.
 It is most likely during mummification, where one used an alkaline substance and henna, that the hair became smooth and reddish-blond.
 This has been investigated here.

 If the Egyptians were black, how did Egypt become white?